 The new reality: this is Australia at 1°C warming

-The unprecedented disaster unfolding in Australia has so far destroyed an area almost three times the size of Belgium and killed a billion animals or more.
+The disaster unfolding in Australia has so far destroyed an area almost three times the size of Belgium and killed a billion animals or more.

 While I hear from family and friends in Europe and the US that the bushfires in Australia have gained some attention internationally, the press coverage doesn’t show the catastrophic extent of what’s actually happening here.
 Disturbingly, it seems that especially in the US, main stream media fails to connect these fires to climate change.